We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - This test is less expensive than some other options.

-- Some reviewers state that the test results were confusing.
+- Some reviewers state that the test results are confusing.

 The table below provides a quick comparison of the tests in this article.